 What to wear in Cuba?

-Before heading to Cuba we read that men shouldn’t wear shorts in Cuba, but upon arrival we realized that this statement was far from reality.
+Before heading to Cuba we read that men shouldn’t wear shorts in Cuba, but upon arrival, we realized that this statement was far from reality.

-Everyone in Havana dresses very casual and simple, so you can wear anything starting from baggy pants and finishing on nice dresses.
+Everyone in Havana dresses very casually and simple, so you can wear anything starting from baggy pants and finishing on nice dresses.
 Nobody really cared.
 Bikinis, shorts, sandals, sleeveless cotton dresses and shirts are the order of the day.
 It gets a little chilly in the evenings, so sweater should be brought as well.

 Bring one fancy outfit if you’re planning on going for the Tropicana Show (and you should!) as people tend to dress for the show like they’d be going at least for an afternoon tea with Queen Elizabeth.
 You could feel out of place in a simple outfit.

 IMPORTANT: You might want to bring a few extra t-shirts or other clothes that you don’t mind leaving behind, as many Cubans will ask you to leave them some clothes.
 It will most likely make their day, if not week, so keep this in mind when you’re packing for Cuba.
 If you have some spare toys at home try to bring them too to make the kids happy.

 If you liked the video, give it thumbs up and subscribe to my YouTube channel for weekly travel videos!

 What to pack for a trip to Cuba?
 Here’s what you should put in your suitcase:

 You need to be careful when packing for Cuba as you won’t be able to re-buy a lot of things.
 But first things first: bring cash.
 American cards obviously won’t work in Cuba and while my European card worked just fine, ATMs aren’t located at every street corner and almost no one will accept a payment by card.